alaq/ClojureFam/onboarding.md

 # Onboarding

+Welcome to the beginning of your Clojure journey!

+If you're reading this it means you are getting started with ClojureFam and want to learn with other like-minded individuals.

 ## Getting Help

 Learning a new language can be intimidating.
 Especially a more avant-garde one like Clojure.
 But don't worry, you'll always have help!
 You can always ask questions in the #🧠-learning channel of our Discord or in the relevant channels of [http://clojurians.net/](http://clojurians.net/): #beginners, #re-frame, #datascript, etc.